Work longer to keep spare room, says pensions minister

 Mr Webb said: "Many of the people we are talking about - over 100,000 - are in work.
 So they could, for example, work a bit more and simply pay the shortfall.

 "We're talking on average £14 or £15 a week.
 So three hours at the minimum wage would pay the shortfall then he can keep the spare bedroom and have someone to stay.

 "The issue of an extra shift, a bit of overtime, to pay that shortfall, if it really matters to have that spare room - and I entirely understand that it will, for a family in that situation - making up the shortfall through working extra hours will be one of the options.
 But there may be others."

 The government has estimated the change will affect around 660,000 housing benefit claimants.

 Mr Webb said a fund of £30m was available to local authorities to help with the most vulnerable cases, particularly disabled people who live in specially adapted homes.

 He said there were nearly a million "spare" bedrooms being paid for by housing benefit and the changes the government was implementing would help cut the cost of the housing benefit bill.

-"But crucially," he added, "we'll be making better use of the vitally important low-rent housing that we have in the country."'It's about fairness'
+"But crucially," he added, "we'll be making better use of the vitally important low-rent housing that we have in the country."